arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 ## Measuring Memory Usage in Arduino Boards

-Memory usage stadistics will help you understand the resource management affected by the designed code.
-It is an important factor to consider, as the resources are finite.
-In fact, it should run without always reaching maximum load capacity.
-This is one stadistic that will tell you how efficient the code is designed.
+Memory usage stadistics helps comprehend of the insight of resource management affected by the designed code structure.
+It is an important development consideration element, because the resources are finite.
+As a matter of fact, the software should perform always without reaching maximum load capacity.
+Memory load demand is one stadistic that will provide you an insight of how efficient the code is designed.
+Memory load could be observed either as available RAM at disposal for certain tasks, or Flash storage with remaing capacity for required headroom.
 ​
 ### SRAM & DRAM: Quick Differentiation Specification

-Embedded devices has **Static Random Access Memory (SRAM)** and **Dynamic Random Access Memory (DRAM)**.
-These are 2 different derivatives that forms Random Access Memory (RAM) inside the embedded devices.
-Both RAM types has trade-off in between them, and it is based on speed, physical size and cost.
+Embedded devices compose of **Static Random Access Memory (SRAM)** and **Dynamic Random Access Memory (DRAM)**.
+These are 2 different derivatives that shapes the Random Access Memory (RAM).
+Both RAM types has trade-off in between them, and it is based on speed, physical size and manufacturing cost.

-- SRAM is much faster than DRAM has to propose.
+- SRAM performs much faster than DRAM has to propose.
 In Read, Write and Access speed.
-- SRAM is mucho more expensive in terms of manufacturing cost than DRAM.
+- SRAM is much more expensive in terms of manufacturing cost than DRAM.
-- DRAM offers more friendly physical size than SRAM.
+- DRAM offers more friendly physical size, in terms of storage capacity, than SRAM.

-While these are 2 types of RAM that exists for embedded devices, optimization process that will be stated in the following are applicable as a whole.
-No matter which type of RAM is on-board, it can be managed efficiently with careful design factors in mind.
+While these are 2 types of RAM that are found within embedded devices, optimization process that will be stated in the following are applicable as a whole.
+No matter which type of RAM is on-board, it can be controlled to achieve efficient memory management with careful design factors in mind.

-Ultimately, it should not be abused whatsoever, because even if the code might run, the device may have a lot of holes to be filled and fixed to run in a stable manner.
-And the fix or patch that has to be applied later, might cost entire code architecture re-design.
+Ultimately, it should not be abused whatsoever, because even if the code might produce results, the system may be filled with a lot of memory handling flaws causing unstable on-the-edge software.
+The fix or patch that are applied later, might cost entire code architecture re-design.

 ### Flash Memory Measurement

 The Flash memory on Arduino boards can be measured with the help of the Arduino IDE.
-As the Flash memory is where the Application code will be stored, the Arduino IDE will report through output log to let the developer know how much resource is being used.
+As the Flash memory is where the Application code is stored, the Arduino IDE will report through output log to let the developer know how much resource is being used.

 This is the output log format for Arduino Nano.